SharePoint/sp-dev-docs/docs/solution-guidance/Use-localization-features-in-Office-365-sample-app.md

 - Localize the content type, site column, list, and a user-supplied site.

+> [!NOTE]
-**Note**  The localization features described in this article are only available in Office 365.
+> The localization features described in this article are only available in Office 365.
 For information about the localization features that are available in Office 365 Dedicated or SharePoint Server 2013 on-premises, see  [How to: Localize add-ins for SharePoint](http://msdn.microsoft.com/library/907a9189-7ce3-469a-8c87-4cef26f03c73.aspx) and [Localizing SharePoint solutions](https://msdn.microsoft.com/en-us/library/ee696750.aspx).

 ## Before you begin
 <a name="sectionSection0"> </a>